Keture/MUD-Docs/README.md

-# Docsuarus

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+# MUD - An Open-Source Mark Down/Up Library

+MUD Library provides a set of base classes for generating Mark down or vice-versa

+This library is created by [Keture](https://keture.com), a software company based on Mannar.